joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6650767/2025/09/21/chargers-beat-broncos-justin-herbert-jim-harbaugh/

 **Chiefs beat Giants to avoid first 0-3 start since 2011: Takeaways**\
-`The Chiefs earn their first win of the season, beating the winless Giants 22-9 to avoid their first 0-3 start since 2011.`\
+`The Chiefs earn their first victory of the season, beating the winless Giants 22-9.`\
 https://nytimes.com/athletic/6650518/2025/09/21/chiefs-first-win-snf-takeaways/

 **Can't win the close one?
 Mac Jones flips the narrative on 49ers' final drive**\